maciekozak/Low-level-and-computer-architecture/README.md

 # Low-level-and-computer-architecture
 IT IFE sem 2
+The follwoing exercises are based on DosBox and were pepared for the course "Low-level programming and computer architecture" (Spring 2020).

-Ale the tasks were prepared by
+All the tasks were prepared by:
-- Dominik Czerwoniuk
+- Dominik Czerwoniuk (@230446)
-- Maciej Kopa
+- Maciej Kopa (@maciekozak)